stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 There's also a layout glitch that seems to be intentional: you may need to set the font size of the input field containing the page number explicitely.
 By default, it's a lot larger than the rest of the text of the toolbar in some applications.

+Under certain circumstances, the progress bar doesn't vanish after loading the document.
+This results in a 4 pixel high black bar below the toolbar.

 ## Unknown bugs

 If you run into problems using &lt;ngx-extended-pdf-viewer&gt;, please open an issue on the [project bug tracker](https://github.com/stephanrauh/ExploringAngular/tree/master/embedding-pdf).